-• Original Article: These include randomized controlled trials, intervention studies, studies of screening and diagnostic test, outcome studies, cost effectiveness analyses, case-control series, and surveys with high response rate.
-In nutshell, all studies related to clinical and experimental work on animals and in vitro cell lines are encouraged for publication in the Journal.
-The text of original articles amounting to up to 3,500 words (excluding Abstract, References and Tables) should be divided into sections with the headings Abstract (Structured format: Objectives, Materials and Methods, Statistical Analysis, Results, Conclusions) up to 350 words, Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References Tables and Figure legends.

-- Brief Report: These are similar to original research in that they follow the same format and guidelines, but are designed for small-scale research or research that is in early stages of development.
-These may include preliminary studies that utilize a simple research design or a small sample size and that have produced limited pilot data and initial findings that indicate need for further investigation.
+- Original Article: These include randomized controlled trials, intervention studies, studies of screening and diagnostic test, outcome studies, cost-effectiveness analyses, case-control series, and surveys with high response rate.
+The text of original articles amounting to up to 3,500 words (excluding Abstract, References and Tables) should be divided into sections with the headings: Abstract (Structured format: Objectives, Materials and Methods, Statistical analysis, Results, Conclusions) up to 350 words, Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References (up to 40 references), Tables and Figure legends. - Brief Report: These are similar to original research in that they follow the same format and guidelines but are designed for small-scale research or research that is in the early stages of development.
+These may include preliminary studies that utilize a simple research design or a small sample size and that have produced limited pilot data and initial findings that indicate a need for further investigation.
 Brief reports are much shorter than manuscripts associated with a more advanced, larger-scale research project.
-The text of Brief Report amounting to up to 1,800 words (excluding References and Tables) may or may not be divided into sections with the headings: Introduction, Materials and Methods, Results, Discussion, Conclusions, References (20 references), Tables and Figure legends. - Review Article: It is expected that these articles would be written preferably by individuals who have done substantial work on the subject or are considered experts in the field.
-The prescribed word count is up to 4,000 words excluding tables, references and abstract.
+The text of original articles amounting to up to 1,800 words (excluding Abstract, References and Tables) should be divided into sections with the headings: Abstract (Structured: Objectives, Materials and Methods, Statistical analysis, Results, Conclusions; up to 200 words), Key-words (3-7 MeSH words), Introduction, Materials and Methods, Results, Discussion, Conclusions, References (up to 20 references), Tables and Figure legends. - Review Article: It is expected that these articles would be written preferably by individuals who have done substantial work on the subject or are considered experts in the field.
+The prescribed word count is up to 4,000 words excluding tables, references and abstracts.
 The manuscript may have about 75 references.
-The manuscript should have an unstructured Abstract (350-400 words) representing an accurate summary of the article.
+The manuscript should have an unstructured abstract (up to 400 words) representing an accurate summary of the article.
 The section titles would depend upon the topic reviewed.
-Authors submitting review article should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
+Authors submitting a review article should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
 These methods should also be summarized in the abstract.
 The journal expects the contributors to give post-publication updates on the subject of review.
-The update should be brief, covering the advances in the field after the publication of the article and should be sent as a letter to editor, as and when major development occurs in the field. - Letter to the Editor (LTE): These should be short and decisive observations.
-They should preferably be related to articles previously published in the Journal or views expressed in the journal.
-They should not be preliminary observations that need a later paper for validation.
-The letter could have up to 300 words and 5 references.
-It could be generally authored by not more than four authors.
-It should follow the response of authors with similar word count and references with the reading 'In response.' - Editorial: Editorials are solicited by the editorial board or Editor-in-Chief; should be up to 1,500 words and with no more than 15 references.
+The update should be brief, covering the advances in the field after the publication of the article and should be sent as a letter to the editor, as and when major development occurs in the field.